-Australian police seek to protect 10,000 customers after Optus hack - NewsBreak
+Australian Police Seek to Protect 10,000 Customers After Optus Hack - NewsBreak

 Cathay Pacific union warns of higher fares caused by fewer staff

-Oct 6 (Reuters) - Cathay Pacific Airways Ltd (0293.HK) faces unprecedented staffing and training shortages that will keep airfares high and threaten Hong Kong's resumption of its role as a global aviation hub, a pilots' union said on Thursday.
+Oct 6 (Reuters) - Cathay Pacific Airways Ltd (0293.HK) faces unprecedented staffing and training shortages that will keep airfares high and impede Hong Kong's return to its role of global aviation hub, a pilots' union said on Thursday.

 Comments / 0